 An important indicator for operators is the speed and noise of the autofocus motor.
-If speed is a parameter more related to the camera system, then noise is directly related to the lens.
+If speed is more related to the camera system, then the noise is directly related to the lens.

 The autofocus motor is completely silent.
-In the background, you can hear a constant monotonous noise – this is the noise from the cooling system of the LED device that was used during the shooting.
-If the speed of work seemed to you slow, let me remind you that in Nikon Z6 the refocusing speed is regulated in the settings.
+In the background, you can hear a constant monotonous noise - this is the noise from the cooling system of the LED device used during the shooting.
+If the speed of work seemed slow, let me remind you that in Nikon Z6, the refocusing speed is regulated in the settings.

 Another important indicator for video production is the change in scale when refocusing.

-As you can see, the scale changes are quite minor at only 2 percent.
+As you can see, the scale changes are pretty minor at only 2 percent.
 This is an excellent indicator for such a versatile lens.

-When the focal length is changed, at the moment when the focus is on the subject and is fixed, the focusing distance for most lenses changes – this is called varifocality.
+When the focal length is changed, when the focus is on the subject and is fixed, the focusing distance for most lenses changes - this is called varifocal.
 The absence of this effect is called parfocality.
-This parameter is rarely paid attention to, but nevertheless it is very much appreciated by professional videographers.
+This parameter is rarely paid attention to, but professional videographers very much appreciate it.